portableant/museologi.st/blog/2014-11-03-things-that-go-bump-in-the-night-the-blackmoor-hoard.md

 Portable Antiquities Scheme, and Neil Wilkin, Curator of European Bronze Age collections, British Museum

-As any museum researcher will tell you, getting used to a new museum is as much about learning about the collections of objects, as chasing down the paper records that accompany them.
+As any museum researcher will tell you, getting used to a new museum is as much  learning about the collections of objects, as chasing down the paper records that accompany them.
 These can yield vital clues about how and where important finds were made and how their biography unfolded.
-Last winter the MicroPasts team (a collaborative, multi-disciplinary AHRC-funded project with University College London's Institute of Archaeology) assembled at Franks House, to view the British Museum's Bronze Age collection.
+Last winter the MicroPasts team (a collaborative, multidisciplinary AHRC-funded project with University College London's Institute of Archaeology) assembled at Franks House, to view the British Museum's Bronze Age collection.

 Our visit was the inspiration for an exciting new project to digitise one of the first